-Cough not going away?
 Depending on the ingredients of your e-liquid, you may be suffering from some kind of allergic reaction to the Propylene Glycol, which is the liquid that the nicotine is mixed with to produce vapour.
-It may seem a case of trial and error, but try using a VG based e-liquid like VSAVI's 100% VG and see if that helps stop the cough.
+Considered safe to use, the colourless liquid is frequently used in food production and pharmaceutical products.
+Because it’s known to dry the throat, if a cough persists when you do vape, we suggest trying a VG-only vape juice like VSAVI's 100% VG and see if that helps stop your cough.

-Remember that the reason for you quitting smoking and starting vaping was more than likely a healthy choice.
-Significantly less harmful than smoking, Public Health England say that e-cigs have the potential to help smokers become smoke-free, so why not become nicotine-free too?
+Remember that the reason for quitting smoking and starting vaping was more than likely a healthy choice.
+Significantly less harmful than smoking, Public Health England say that e-cigs have the potential to help smokers become smoke-free, so taking it steady is the best course of action to not relapse.
 Rather than sucking overzealously on your vape pen to get the biggest hit of nicotine you can, lightly draw on your vape pen and get just the right amount of nicotine you need to calm any cravings you may be facing.

 If the experience still feels too harsh on your throat and is causing irritation, nic salts might be the best step forward in your vaping journey.
 Because of the extraction method with this pure form of nicotine using benzoic acid, it’s the smoothest experience on the throat and gets into the bloodstream in the fastest way.
 Therefore, you have a high level of nicotine but need to vape less, reducing the chances of irritation on the throat but still getting the hit required.